Personal Academic Tutoring @BBS

 The key elements that students can expect:

-- A named personal tutor who (under normal circumstances) will be the same for the duration of their students.
+- A named personal tutor for each year of their studies.

 The Role of the Personal Academic Tutor